How to Start Farming: An Introductory Course for the Farm Curious

 • Hear first-hand stories of the joys and challenges of growing food

 This program is open to anyone and everyone curious about farming.
 How to Start Farming is a great place to explore whether farming is right for you, how to build community by growing food, and tangible ways to make a positive impact on the ecosystems around you.
-This course is also a great way for those who are new to Canada to learn the basics of farming in northern climates.
+This course is also a great way for those who are new to Canada to learn the basics of farming in Canadian climates.
 You don’t have to have any experience with farming or growing food to join.

 “Young farmer, learn as much as you can about farming and life.
 Listen to your elders, for they are wise… Whatever you learn, share that knowledge with others; whatever you grow, share with those who have less.
 Be prepared to meet the challenge ahead but know that you are not alone.”